4 Simple Tips To Reducing Stress EatingFeb 10, 2021

 I’ve always been a sweets kind of girl.
 Double Stuffed Oreos or anything that came covered in frosting were my go to, but then something happened and all the sudden I was craving Doritos, sandwiches, heavy dishes covered in rich sauces - I was on a carb loading binge for months!!

-Eating these heavy carbs was affecting my weight, my self confidence, my sleep, and my energy level.
+Eating these heavy carbs were affecting my weight, my self confidence, my sleep, and my energy level.

 It’s common for people to eat to feel better.
 Emotional eating is one of the topics clients come to me about all the time.
 And an emotion we seem to experience a lot more in midlife is . . . you guessed it - Stress!